Home

 7. Equanimity

 So if the contents of the knowledge is correct, why does Buddhism in the world drift so far away from what Gautama Buddha has taught ?
-Why making Buddha a god despite that he said there are no gods.

 Why are so many temples not reflecting the humble most modest living of Buddha, but are temples extravagant and competing with each other in richness ?